-In Section 5, we set the tax amortisation period for ideas to 15 years, equivalent to $\hat{\delta}{IP} = 0.0285$, consistent with Section 197 of the IRS Code which allows for straight-line amortisation of intellectual property assets over a 15-year period.
-In Appendix L, we further show that: (i) tax amortisation benefits on intangible assets are a salient feature of the tax codes of many countries around the world; (ii) the legal tax amortisation periods for patents, technology and trademarks vary widely across countries; (iii) advanced economies tend to set a much longer tax amortisation period (on average around 15 years) than emerging markets (over about 5 years).
+In Section 5, we set the tax amortisation period for IP to 15 years, equivalent to $\hat{\delta}{IP} = 0.0285$, consistent with Section 197 of the IRS Code which allows for straight-line amortisation of intellectual property assets over a 15-year period.
+In Appendix L, we further show that: (i) tax amortisation benefits on intangible assets are a salient feature of the tax codes of many countries around the world; (ii) the legal tax amortisation periods for patents, technology and trademarks vary widely across countries; (iii) advanced economies tend to set a much longer tax amortisation period than emerging markets.